-After you have reset the Bridge, unplug the Ethernet network cable from the PC, and plug it into the RJ-45 port of the Ethernet-ready network device you wish to add to the wireless network.
+- 1. After configuration, unplug the power cable from the electrical outlet, and unplug the Ethernet network cable from the PC. - 2.
+Plug the Ethernet network cable into the RJ-45 port on the Ethernet-ready network device you wish to add to the wireless network. - 3.
+Plug the power cable into a local electrical outlet.